 DO NOT provide extra heat if the room temperature is at least 65 to 70F because excessive heat can be fatal.
 If the room is much cooler, then you may place a heating pad on a low setting under no more than HALF of the nest so the bunny can move to a cooler area if it gets too warm.

 The following is a guideline for the daily amount to feed a TRULY orphaned bunny (mother was killed, etc.) that will be about 5 lbs as an adult.
+It is impossible on the internet to be exact.
+Please find rehabber.

 GENERAL FEEDING OF ORPHANS